Showing all 19 results

 Once the time has come, our hemp is harvested at the peak of perfection and lovingly hand-trimmed.
-After being trimmed, our indoor cbd flower undergoes a meticulous 60-day curing process that brings out the best of its flavorful terpenes.
+After being trimmed our indoor CBD flower undergoes a meticulous 60-day curing process.
+This process brings out the best of its flavorful terpenes.

 Our hemp CBD also stands out because of what it doesn’t contain.
-Unlike conventional hemp farming methods, our organic process uses no synthetic nutrients, herbicides, pesticides, or fungicides.
-Why would we?
+Our organic process uses no synthetic nutrients, herbicides, pesticides, or fungicides.
 At Cannaflower, we believe nature knows best.

 The difference between synthetic and organic methods is tangible.
-Most consumers agree that organic hemp flowers taste better than comparable strains grown with synthetics.
+Most consumers agree that organic hemp flowers taste better than strains grown with synthetics.
 Growing hemp in rich, living soil allows it to develop a more complex terpene profile.
-Organic hemp also offers a smoother smoking experience — there are no residual chemicals from synthetic fertilizers and pesticides to create a harsh afterburn.
+Organic hemp also offers a smoother smoking experience.
+There are no residual chemicals from synthetic fertilizers and pesticides to create a harsh afterburn.

-In addition to finding the best CBD flower products at Cannaflower, you’ll also receive free shipping with every website order placed over $50.
+You’ll find the best CBD flower products at Cannaflower.
+And you’ll also receive free shipping with every website order placed over $50!

 Is CBD hemp flower legal?

 Those who smoke legal hemp flower may also encounter blind spots when it comes to drug testing.
 That’s because the initial ‘point of care’ tests uses antibodies that can confuse CBD and other cannabinoids for THC.
 This type of false positive is rare, but it does happen.
 If you’re going to smoke hemp regularly, we’d recommend that you let your employer know first.
-And don’t be too concerned; a false positive can always be corrected by confirmation testing, which will correctly distinguish between THC and CBD.
+And don’t be too concerned.
+A false positive can always be corrected by confirmation testing that distinguishes between THC and CBD.

 Interestingly enough, Delta-9 THC is the only hemp-derived cannabinoid that’s illegal.
 Other psychotropic cannabinoids, like Delta-8 THC and THCv, are entirely legal as long as they’re produced from industrial hemp.
-This has inspired some cultivators to produce unique strains that contain more of these normally-trace cannabinoids than usual.
-Still, other cultivators have developed strains high in CBG, a unique cannabinoid with impressive antibacterial qualities, and CBN, a slightly psychotropic cannabinoid that can be great for sleep.
+This has inspired some cultivators to produce strains that contain more of these cannabinoids than usual.
+Other cultivators have developed strains high in CBG, a unique cannabinoid with impressive antibacterial qualities.
+Some strains are even rich in CBN, a slightly psychotropic cannabinoid that can be great for sleep.